aadya940/oculos/README.md

 ## Composable SDK

-For multi-step workflows, use verbs with a shared session:
+For more controlled workflows, use verbs with a shared session in a pythonic way:

 ```python
 from orbit import Do, Read, Check, Navigate, Fill, session